Tomcat or Hornet?

-Until 2006, the “Wing King” of Naval Aviation was the F-14 Tomcat.
-The legendary plane on September 22 of that year made its last flight.
-Since then, the backbone of every Carrier Air Wing (CVW) is the F/A-18 both Hornet and Super Hornet.
+Until 2006, the “Wing King” of U.S. Naval Aviation was the F-14 Tomcat.
+On Sept.
+22, 2006, the legendary aircraft made its last flight.
+Since then, the backbone of every Carrier Air Wing (CVW) is the F/A-18, both Hornet and Super Hornet models.

 Although it was retired from the U.S. military service, the F-14 is still in service with the IRIAF (Islamic Republic of Iran Air Force).
 However, this article does not focus on the outcome of an eventual close encounter between Iranian Tomcats and American Hornets; it is just a comparison between two fantastic flying machines.

 So which aircraft would you take to a fight?

 The question, of course, it’s very difficult to answer.
 It depends on the way you see it and may significantly vary from pilot to pilot.
 However, some assumptions can be made in accordance with the most widely known characteristics of both weapon system, as the author as done in this article with the aim to give readers a comparison between the Hornet and its predecessor.